napframework/nap/readme.md

 We welcome contributions and potential bug fixes.
 But before you submit any code for review make sure to read and follow our [C++ styleguide](styleguide/styleguide.md).
 Also take into consideration that reviewing code takes time: Be as thorough and explicit as possible.

-Do not use the github `issues` page to ask questions.
-We already have a perfectly well functioning [forum](https://community.napframework.com/) for that.
-Only use the github `issues` page for bug reports and well defined feature requests.
+Use the github [issues](https://github.com/napframework/nap/issues) page for bug reports and well defined feature requests.
+Use the Github [discussions](https://github.com/orgs/napframework/discussions) page for general questions and help.

 New modules are not considered unless useful, vital or important enough to have as part of the core release.
 If you feel a module is missing we would like to [hear](https://community.napframework.com/) from you.
 If a module depends on a third-party library, linkage should be dynamic and not violate the NAP license policy.
 Static linkage is discouraged unless recommended by the library or when a NAP application, that uses the module, doesn't require the library to link and run.
 In that case all third-party code is compiled into the module when NAP is packaged.
 Third-party dependencies must work cross-platform and must be compiled using
 ```